Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 "They were on their work accounts because Seattle pimps routinely asked first-time sex-buyers to prove they were not cops by sending an employee email or badge," reports Newsweek, criticizing "the widespread and often nonchalant attitude toward buying sex from trafficked women, a process made shockingly more efficient by internet technology...
 A study commissioned by the Department of Justice found that Seattle has the fastest-growing sex industry in the United States, more than doubling in size between 2005 and 2012.
 That boom correlates neatly with the boom of the tech sector there...
 Some of these men spent $30,000 to $50,000 a year, according to authorities."
 A lawyer for some of the men argues that Seattle's tech giants aren't conducting any training to increase employees' compassion for trafficked women in brothels.
 The director of research for a national anti-trafficking group cites the time Uber analyzed ride-sharing data and reported a correlation between high-crime neighborhoods and frequent Uber trips -- including people paying for prostitutes.
 "They made a map using their ride-share data, like it was a funny thing they could do with their data.
 It was done so flippantly."

-Legalize prostitution (Score:4, Informative)
+Legalize prostitution (Score:5, Informative)

 Not to mention, you could tax it.
 Just make it a job like an artist or a performer.